fredguile/ng2-md-datatable/README.md

 ## Working with
 - Angular 2.x
-- Material 2 current Alpha (current is 2.0.0-alpha.10)
+- Material 2 Beta 1

 ## Installation
 To use ng2-md-datatable in your project install it via [npm](https://www.npmjs.com/package/ng2-md-datatable):